khbmh/weatherApp/README.md

-Got it!
-Below is the entire README file, including all the setup, code, and instructions, all in a single `.md` file:

 # Weather App

 A responsive weather application built with **React.js**, **TypeScript**, **Redux**, and **Tailwind CSS**.
 This app displays real-time weather data for cities around the world, including temperature, weather conditions, wind speed, and more.